-Back in May, I wrote a blog called (Un)Common Interview Questions, which talked about those questions that potential employers ask to find unique answers from their interviewee.
-Now is the time to get back to job interview basics.
-This time of year, children are going back to school and many are looking for part-time jobs to add extra income on top of schoolwork.
+April is financial literacy month and it’s also a time when students may be looking for part-time jobs to add extra income on top of schoolwork, or line up a job or internship for the summer.
 If your teenaged or college-aged child is going for an interview, it is always great to review the basics before you walk into your (hopefully) potential employers office.

 There’s an old saying we need to teach our kids: You never get a second chance to make a first impression.
 It’s important to dress to fit the job.
 If you child is applying for a summer job as a bank teller, they need to wear nice business clothes.
 If they’re applying at Peter Piper’s Pizza, they don’t need to wear a suit.
 They will need to bring a resume that lists their past jobs or experience.
 They should include addresses, phone numbers and the supervisor’s names.
 They should also have a couple of references with all the information listed.
 Here are a few quick tips for your child to keep in mind when they interview.